 What is a Risk Meter?

 A Risk Meter is a group of assets based on search or filter criteria.
 Each Risk Meter has its own Risk Score, which is a measure of the security risk a group of assets poses to the organization.
-The Kenna Security proprietary algorithm to determine the group’s risk is based on the following and more:
+The Cisco Vulnerability Management proprietary algorithm to determine the group’s risk is based on the following and more:

 Adjusted CVSS: We adjust the scores with an algorithm which ensures that CVSS is a better indicator of the probability of a breach.